 Whistling in your nose

 If you’d rather not whistle while you work (or breathe), a squeaky nose can be a major annoyance.
 It is typically a sign of airflow obstruction, which may mean excess mucus is covering the nasal passages.
 A decongestant (for a cold) or an antihistamine (for allergies) can help clear out the gunk.
 See a doctor if you experience whistling after nasal trauma.
 It could be a tear in the cartilage between the nostrils, which is usually repairable.
+You might want to consider a neti pot, but learn these neti pot safety tips first.

 Wheezing with coughing